roebuk/parcel-and-elm/README.md

 # Getting up and running with Parcel & Elm

+As of v1.10.0, Parcel ships with Elm support straight outo of the box.
+If you've never used Parcel, here's how to get started.

 Initialise a new project and install parcel as a local dependency.

     $ yarn init